INPUT: Water, energy and chemicals

 Main Production Resources

-After raw hides, water, energy and chemicals are the most important process inputs for tanning hides.
-While the efficient management of these resources is essential for the proper operation of a tannery, activities and projects aimed at improving such management, especially with a view to seeking the lowest possible environmental impact, are essential in developing a tanning company’s sustainability.
+After raw hides, water, energy, and chemicals are the most important inputs in the tanning process.
+Efficient management of these resources is essential for the proper operation of a tannery.
+At the same time, initiatives and projects aimed at improving resource efficiency—particularly with a focus on minimizing environmental impact—are key to enhancing a tannery’s sustainability.

 Water Consumption

-After raw hides, water is the most important raw material in the leather tanning process.
-Most manufacturing processes take place in aqueous baths, as water is essential in making all chemicals penetrate raw hides.
+After raw hides, water is the most critical raw material in the leather tanning process.
+Most manufacturing processes take place in aqueous baths, as water is essential for enabling chemicals to penetrate raw hides.

-Water use is both environmentally and economically critical.
-The costs associated with managing water are the most onerous cost item in a tannery’s environmental budget.
+Water use is both an environmental and economic concern.
+The costs associated with water management represent one of the most significant expenses in a tannery’s environmental budget.

-From an environmental viewpoint, water supplies and water purification are the most relevant aspects for the tanning industry.
+From an environmental perspective, water supply and purification are among the most critical factors for the tanning industry.

 Water consumption